cataseven/Summary-Card/README.md

 ```

 ### Example 5: Just Icons For Mobile Phone
 No need to words?
-Are icons are ok for your smal screen?
+Are icons are ok for your small screen?

 ![image10](images/mobile.png)
 ```yaml